THE FREEDOM OF SINGLENESS

 Within OCF small group and Bible study contexts, it is helpful to have a babysitting network.
 Parents can drop kids off at a common house where focused babysitting can take place.

 If the little ones come to a group gathering, one idea is for the oldest children of the families to care for the younger ones or for the babysitter to be present in the host home.
-Be generous by collecting money from the parents to pay the babysitter or babysitting children.
-They are doing you a valuable service, and you want them to come back.
+Be generous in payment and designate someone to collect the money to pay whoever is doing the babysitting.
+Babysitters are doing you a valuable service, and you want them to come back.
 Once your children are past babysitting age, try including them in your OCF gathering.

 Experiment with ways to connect your entire family in the mission that the Lord has for you.
 PDO is a helpful method to refine your ever-changing processes.
 Keep praying for your children to catch a vision for lifetime service.